hanabi/hanabi.github.io/variant-specific/Brown.md

 ### Brown Tempo Clues

-* If a player gives a *Tempo Clue* to a brown card, it is never a *Tempo Clue Chop Move*, even if it only gets one card played.
+* If a player gives a *Tempo Clue* to a single brown card, it is never a *Tempo Clue Chop Move*.
 * This is because it is fairly valuable to get brown cards out of the hand as soon as possible in case blocking cards are drawn.

 ### Brown Tempo Clue Inversion